alf45tar/PedalinoMini/README.md

 ## Actions

-Once Pedals setup is complete proceed with Actions setup to define which pedal event trigger an action.
+Once Pedals setup is complete proceed with Actions setup to define which event (press, release, double press, long press, rotate or jog) trigger an action.

 1. Select a bank on top left
 2. Select a pedal on top right or "All"